dantaki/SV2/doc/README.md

 SV<sup>2</sup> preprocessing records the median coverage, insert size, read length for each chromosome for downstream normalization of features.
 Preprocessing statistics are obtained for each chromosome in 100 random nonoverlapping regions 100kb in length.
 The default random seed is 42, but can be altered with the `[-s|-seed] INT` option.

-[Preprocessing output](#preprocessing-output) can be found in the `sv2_preprocessing/` directory in the current working directory.
+[Preprocessing output](#preprocessing-output) can be found in `sv2_preprocessing/` in the current working directory.
 If preprocessing has been completed, supplying `-pre sv2_preprocessing/` to the SV<sup>2</sup> command will bypass this stage.

 ### Feature Extraction

-Before feature extraction, the user supplied SV regions are masked to problematic regions in the genome.
-The genome mask, which includes segmental duplications, short tandem-repeats, centromeres, telomeres, and unmappable regions can be found in the SV<sup>2</sup> install path `$SV2_INSTALL_DIR/sv2/src/resources/annotation_files/hg*flags.bed.gz`.
+Before feature extraction, a mask is applied to SV regions.
+The mask includes segmental duplications, short tandem-repeats, centromeres, telomeres, and unmappable regions and is included here `$SV2_INSTALL_DIR/sv2/src/resources/annotation_files/hg*flags.bed.gz`.
 The genome mask with merged positions is located here `$SV@_INSTALL_DIR/sv2/src/resources/hg*_unmapped.bed.gz`.
 SV calls that completely overlap masked elements cannot be genotyped and are represented as `./.` in the output VCF.

 SV<sup>2</sup> genotypes using four features of SV: depth of coverage, discordant paired-end, split-reads, and heterozygous allele depth.
-Feature extraction output is located in `sv2_features/` directory in the current working directory.
-If feature extraction is complete and a VCF of multiple samples is desired, supplying the option `-feats sv2_features/` to the SV<sup>2</sup> command with skip feature extraction.
+[Feature extraction output](#feature-output) is located in `sv2_features/` in the current working directory.
+If feature extraction has completed and a VCF of multiple samples is desired, supplying the option `-feats sv2_features/` to the SV<sup>2</sup> command with skip feature extraction.

 #### Depth of Coverage